ovh/docs/pages/platform/public-cloud/creation_launch_deletion_of_images_in_horizon/guide.en-au.md

 ## Requirements

-- access to the Horizon interface
+- Access to the Horizon interface
-- access to the Images menu in the OpenStack Horizon interface
+- Access to the Images menu in the OpenStack Horizon interface

 ![public-cloud](images/horizon_menu.png){.thumbnail}